irshadvaza/irshadvaza.tech/learning-guides/azure-databricks/05-Databricks-Core-Concepts.md

 📌 Example:

 CREATE DATABASE sales_db;
 🔹 Important:

-Database does not store data

-It stores metadata (table definitions)
+Database does not store data, it stores metadata (table definitions).

 8️⃣ Table (Where Structured Data Appears)
 📊 What is a Table?
 A table is a structured view of data that you can query using SQL.